graphql/graphql-spec/spec/Section 6 -- Execution.md

 type is also wrapped in a `Non-Null`, the field error continues to propagate upwards.

-When a field error is raised inside `ExecuteDeferredFragment` or `ExecuteStreamField`, the defer and stream payloads act as error boundaries.
+When a field error is raised inside `ExecuteDeferredField` or `ExecuteStreamField`, the defer and stream payloads act as error boundaries.
 That is, the null resulting from a `Non-Null` type cannot propagate outside of the boundary of the defer or stream payload.